regomoto/Data_Engineering_Nanodegree/P5_DataPipelines/README.md

 ## FILE STRUCTURE

 __1) dags:__ This folder contains the dag file that defines imports, tasks, and task dependencies and a set of SQL queries used to create tables.
-- _udac_example_dag.py_: File containst DAG definition with imports, tasks, and task dependencies.
+- _udac_example_dag.py_: File contains DAG definition with imports, tasks, and task dependencies.
 - _create_tables.sql_: Containts SQL code that will be read using a Postgres Operator

 __2) plugins:__ This folder contains operators that create and load necessary tables, stage data in Redshift, and run data quality checks.
 It also contains supporting SQL code needed to accomplish these operations.